iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Dijkstra Algorithm.md

 **Observations**:

 1. This is not exactly the same as the Generic Search algorithm because it checks all the admissible neighbours of a select vertex inside of the inner forloop, but the generic search algorithm just check one of the admissible arcs for the select vertex instead of all of its out-going neighbours.
 2. The vertices leaves the set `suboptimal_set` once and it's removed from `optimal_set` exactly once.
-Hence, the outter forloop executes for exactly $n$ many times.
+Hence, the outer forloop executes for exactly $n$ many times.

 ---
 ### **Proof of Correctness**